spectralLight/MLBasics/README.md

 # MLBasics
-A repositorie to record Machine Learning exercises
+A repositorie to record Machine Learning exercises and theory.

-## DeepLearning
 In the following a short description of the exercises.
 A detailed description can be found in the corresponding subfolders in a readme or in a jupyter notebook.

+## DeepLearning

 ### 01_SimpleNeuralNetForMnistNumberRecognition
+- Jupyter Notebook
-- simple neural network step-by-step implementation for number recognition based on the MNIST dataset.
+- step-by-step implementation and explanation of a neural network for number recognition
+- based on the MNIST dataset
-- explanation of the code fragments and additional information about them
+- additional information about normal distribution for initializing the weights